I. PARKING - PURPOSE, SCOPE & DEFINITIONS

-(5) UNF Temporary Mobility Impairment Parking: A registered student, faculty, or staff member with a temporary mobility-related impairment may apply to the Parking Services Department for a temporary mobility impaired parking permit.
-Individuals seeking such special temporary parking privileges must provide medical documentation from a physician stating the need for the temporary mobility impaired parking privileges.
-Upon receipt of required medical documentation, the Parking Services Department will provide a temporary permit to the individual that will allow the permit holder to utilize the University’s disability parking spaces in the parking areas where the permit holder’s UNF virtual permit is applicable.
-Temporary mobility impaired permits will only be issued for the period of time specified in the supplied physician’s documentation.
-These temporary permits are intended to be for no more than thirty (30) days and if an applicant anticipates needing mobility impaired parking for a longer period, s/he is encouraged to apply for a state-issued disability parking permit.
+(5) UNF Temporary Mobility Impairment Parking: A registered student, faculty, or staff member with a temporary mobility-related impairment may apply to PATS for a temporary mobility impaired parking permit.
+Individuals seeking such special temporary parking privileges may require approval from the Disability Resource Center.
+Upon receipt of approval, PATS will provide a temporary permit to the individual that will allow the permit holder to utilize the University’s disability parking spaces in the parking areas where the permit holder’s UNF virtual permit is applicable.
+Temporary mobility impaired permits will only be issued for (30) days and if an applicant anticipates needing mobility impaired parking for a longer period, s/he is encouraged to apply for a state-issued disability parking permit.
 Failure for an individual to display a UNF Temporary Mobility Parking Permit and maintain an appropriate category UNF parking virtual permit will constitute a parking violation.

 (6) Reserved Parking: Reserved spaces may be designated by the President or his/her designee.

 (7) Vehicles shall be parked only in spaces specifically marked for parking and must park “nose-in”.
-A vehicle may back-in to park if displaying a valid “Back-In” permit, but must allow ample space for a patroller to visually inspect the license plate number.
+A vehicle may back-in to park if displaying a valid “Back-In” permit, but must allow ample space for a patroller to visually inspect the license plate number, or has a state issued plate mounted on the front of the vehicle.
 The absence of “No Parking” signs does not mean that parking is allowed in non-authorized locations.

 (11) Parking on grass, sidewalks, loading zones, or on roadways (except where specifically marked for parking) is prohibited.